 Ofcom first considered whether the material in this programme had the potential to cause offence.
 We noted that in this trailer Amy Schumer used a number of highly graphic terms to describe various sexual acts such as: lubing up ; blast

 my dirt-box with your thumb ; lobster hand me in the twat ; thumb-dash that mudpit ; and shit on my tits .
 We considered that these various graphic, sexual references were clearly capable of causing offence.

 We went on to consider whether the broadcast of these potentially offensive statements were justified by the context.

-promotions for programmes.
+watch promotions for programmes.
 They come across them unawares.
-Viewers cannot therefore make informed choices to avoid offensive material in trailers compared to pre-scheduled programmes, and consequently audiences consider that the offensive language is
+Viewers cannot therefore make informed choices to avoid offensive material in trailers compared to pre-scheduled programmes, and consequently audiences consider that the offensive

 Ofcom similarly whinged about the same channel's trailer for South Park shown at 10pm.

 The trailer had a total duration of about 30 seconds.
 It featured a song celebrating South Park's new season, citing various situations that the characters had found themselves in previous episodes.
 The lyrics were as follows:

 Do you recall when Cartman found out his mom was his Dad?